A One-Day Solo Personal Retreat

-If you feel like your life has become stressful, chaotic, or just all jumbled up, a day away can be just what you need.
+Do you ever feel like your life is so rushed or insane that you don’t have time to think?
+Or maybe your to-do list hasn’t moved in days?
+When life becomes (too) stressful, chaotic, or just all jumbled up, a getaway day (a one-day solo retreat) can be just what you need.
 With a bit of planning and structure, it can be the perfect balance of self-care, shift in perspective, mindfulness, and creative thinking.

 black owman in pink dress walking down a nature trail

-When you think about taking a solo retreat (do you ever actually think about that LOL?) are these some of your reasons excuses for not?
+When you think about taking a solo retreat (do you ever actually think about that LOL?) are these some of your reasons excuses for not doing it?

 I can’t afford the time away.